 Scollard DM.
 18 September 2016, posting date.
-Pathologenesis and pathology of leprosy.
+Pathologenesis and pathology of leprosy, Chapter 2.4.
 In Scollard DM, Gillis TP (ed), International textbook of leprosy. www.internationaltextbookofleprosy.org.

 Pathological Features of Leprosy